maelfabien/maelfabien.github.io/_pages/ml.md

 ![image](https://maelfabien.github.io/assets/images/dv_head.png)

-[Introduction to Data Visualization](https://maelfabien.github.io/machinelearning/Dataviz/) : What is data viz ?
+[Key Concepts of Data Visualization](https://maelfabien.github.io/machinelearning/Dataviz/) : What is data viz ?
 Why use it ?
 What are the most famous tools ?

 [Tableau-like in Python with Altair](https://maelfabien.github.io/machinelearning/Altair/) : Altair is a great Python library to create dashboards and interactive graphs like in Tableau.

+[Introduction to D3.js](https://maelfabien.github.io/machinelearning/D3/) : D3 is a powerful JavaScript library that allows you to create graphs for web apps.
+In this introduction, we'll cover the main concepts of D3.

 [A D3 tool to visualize French population](https://maelfabien.github.io/viz) : This tool demonstrates basic features of D3.js, including a nice color map, tooltips and zoom.